Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Day 05: Trek to Dingboche (4410m)

 It is about a 5-hour trekking day and ascends around 600m in elevation.
-You start the day descending for half an hour to Dibuche and walking on a flat trail for another hour through pine and rhododendron trees forest.
+You start the day by descending for half an hour to Dibuche and walking on a flat trail for another hour through the pine and rhododendron trees forest.
 Then, the trail ascends after the bridge and goes through Pangboche and Somare villages.
 Today, you always reach above the tree line and see open views.

 Day 06: Second altitude practice rest day

 It is your second altitude practice rest day in Dingboche.
 You hike Nangkar-Tshang peak after breakfast, which is 5100m plus height, so it is essential before going to the higher elevations.
 You see the two highest mountains above eight thousand meters (Makalu and Lhotse) with many high mountains.
 Mt.
-Ama Dablam looks amazingly attractive from this and looks very close during this altitude practice while you are on a counter-clockwise trek for Cho La pass.
+Ama Dablam looks amazingly attractive from this and looks very close during this altitude practice while you are on a counterclockwise trek for Cho La pass.

 Day 07: Trek to Lobuche (4910m)